Validator Staking: A Quick Start

 Explanation of Fields:

-: This is the address from which Ether will be deposited.
+: The wallet address from which Ether will be deposited

 {